salu133445/mmt/README.md

 python convert_sod.py
 ```

-> Note: You may enable multiprocessing via the `-j {JOBS}` option.
-For example, `python convert_sod.py -j 10` will run the script with 10 jobs.
+> Note: You may enable multiprocessing with the `-j` option, for example, `python convert_sod.py -j 10` for 10 parallel jobs.

 ### Extract the note list